 Attila Lorincz: Wolfson Institute of Preventive Medicine, Queen Mary University of London, Charterhouse Square, London EC1M 6BQ, United Kingdom

 Section V: Epigenetics in diagnosis, prognosis and therapy

 18. Natural products / synthetic molecule as an epigenetic modifier

 Trygve Tollefsbol: Department of Biology, University of Alabama Birmingham, 1300 University Boulevard, Birmingham, Alabama

 Tim Crook: Dundee Cancer Center, University of Dundee, Ninewells Hospital and Medical School, Dundee DD1 9SY, UK

 Sibaji Sarkar: Cancer Center, Department of Medicine, Boston University School of Medicine, Boston, MA, USA

-- Explores health outcomes for reproductive senescence, endocrine disruption, testicular cancer, prostrate cancer, breast cancer, ovarian, cancer, endometrial cancer, and cervical cancer among other disorders and developmental processes, as well as pathways for new drug discovery
+- Explores health outcomes for reproductive senescence, endocrine disruption, testicular cancer, prostrate cancer, breast cancer, ovarian, cancer, endometrial cancer and cervical cancers

 - Features chapter contributions from international researchers in the field